alexgibson/alxgbsn.co.uk/_posts/2013-04-04-visibility-js-a-cross-browser-plugin-for-using-the-page-visibility-api.md

 desc: A JavaScript plugin providing cross browser support for using the Page Visibility API
 ---

-Since the [Page Visibility API](http://www.w3.org/TR/page-visibility/) now has fairly wide [browser support](http://caniuse.com/#feat=pagevisibility) (I'm still looking at you however, Safari), I decided to release a plugin for handling and detecting web page visibility changes.
+Since the [Page Visibility API](http://www.w3.org/TR/page-visibility/) now has fairly wide [browser support](http://caniuse.com/#feat=pagevisibility), I decided to put together a simple component for handling and detecting web page visibility changes.
 Because most browsers still use this feature under an experimental vendor prefix, the JavaScript can be somewhat clumbersome and a pain to rewrite.
 [Visibility.js](https://github.com/alexgibson/visibility.js) handles all the vendor prefix messiness for you, and provides a simple API for registering visibility change callbacks.
-As always, the plugin is open source and free for anyone to use.

 Installation
 ---------------------------------------